 Indiana University South Bend is accredited by the Higher Learning Commission (HLC).
 The HLC reviews colleges and universities every 10 years to ensure that they continue to meet the criteria for accreditation through a peer review process.
-Accreditation affects many aspects of the university, including financial aid eligibility, course transfers, and the overall value of a degree.
-IU South Bend was reviewed for reaffirmation of accreditation during the fall semester of 2017.
+Accreditation affects many aspects of the university,

 National Accreditation of the entry-level BSDH clinical program is though the Commission on Dental Accreditation.
 The Commission on Dental Accreditation serves the public and profession by developing and implementing accreditation standards that promote and monitor the continuous quality and improvement of dental education programs.
-The program most recently successfully completed the site visit process in the fall semester of 2023.
+The program most recently successfully completed the site visit process in the fall semester of 2017 and will complete the next site visit in 2025.

 The Division of Dental Education is an institutional member of the American Dental Education Association (ADEA).
 ADEA is The Voice of Dental Education.
 ADEA's mission is to lead institutions and individuals in the dental education community to address contemporary issues influencing education, research and the delivery of oral health care for the overall health and safety of the public.
 Members include all 76 U.S. and Canadian dental schools, more than 1,000 allied and advanced dental education programs, 66 corporations and more than 20,000 individuals.
-Our activities encompass a wide range of research, advocacy, faculty development, meetings and communications, including the esteemed Journal of Dental Education®, as well as the dental school application services ADEA AADSAS®, ADEA PASS®, ADEA DHCAS® and ADEA CAAPID®.
+Our activities encompass a wide range of research, advocacy, faculty development, meetings and communications, including the esteemed Journal of Dental Education[®], as well as the dental school application services ADEA AADSAS[®], ADEA PASS[®], ADEA DHCAS[®] and ADEA CAAPID[®].